SimonScholz/simonscholz.github.io/content/tutorials/setup-ubuntu/setup-ubuntu.md

 Also see: https://keepassxc.org/download/#linux

-# Install Git
+# Git

-Nowadays almost every developer used Git as distributed version control system (DVCS).
+Nowadays almost every developer uses Git as distributed version control system (DVCS).
 More details on Git can be found here: https://simonscholz.github.io/tutorials/git

-# Install SDKMan!
+# SDKMan!

 SDKMan! is a really easy to use tool to maintain an overview of SDKs being installed on your system.